Set Delivery Services To Ship To Anywhere In The World

 Alternative Delivery Calculation - Courier Calculated Charges

 Instead of the in-built delivery charge system, you can use prices calculated directly by couriers.
-Currently this is only UPS, check back for more.
+Currently this includes UPS, and shipping integrators such as ShippyPro.
 Read here on setting up UPS integration.

 Setting It Up

 - Via Delivery Zone Manager, set up the zones you wish to ship to where the same courier charges apply.

 - Via Despatch & Delivery Manager, Add or View/Edit Delivery Regions.
 Select which Delivery Zone the region fits in and tick whether it is taxable or not.